aws-samples/retail-demo-store/docs/Available Demos/Room Makeover.md

 5. **Stable Diffusion Generation**: The prompt is then passed to a custom Stable Diffusion model deployed on Amazon SageMaker, which generates a new image depicting the room in the selected design style.

-6. **Continuous Optimization**: The generated image is further analyzed to identify additional furniture and decor elements, which are matched back to the product catalog to provide a comprehensive, personalized room makeover experience.
+6. **Continuous Optimization**: The generated image is further analyzed to identify additional furniture and decor elements, which are matched back to the product catalog to allow customers to select and purchase straight from the generated room image.

 ## The Benefits